pablodecm/phd_thesis/src/001_abstract.md

 hidden variables of the generative model using simulated observations, which are often powerful summaries for statistical inference.
-The second concern, mainly the misspecification of the model due to known unknowns, it is in practise addressed by the inclusion of nuisance parameters, which can restrict the usefulness of machine learning based summaries.
+The second concern, mainly the misspecification of the model due to known unknowns, it is in practice addressed by the inclusion of nuisance parameters, which can restrict the usefulness of machine learning based summaries.
-The previous concepts are used in practice in this work to study the non-resonant
+These ideas are exploited in this work to study the non-resonant
 $\textrm{pp} \rightarrow \textrm{HH} \rightarrow
 \textrm{b}\bar{\textrm{b}}\textrm{b}\bar{\textrm{b}}$